 Before the ADS offering, there has been no public trading market for our ADSs.
 An active trading market for our ADSs on the NYSE may not develop or be sustained after the ADS offering, which would adversely affect the liquidity and market price of our ADSs on the NYSE.
 Holders of ADSs are entitled to withdraw the equity shares underlying the ADSs from the depositary at any time, provided that the underlying shares are listed on the Indian Stock Exchanges and dematerialized.
-The offering price per ADS was determined by us pursuant to discussions with the relevant representatives of the underwriters after taking into consideration the trading price of our ADSs on the NYSE following the completion of the offering.
+The offering price per ADS was determined by us pursuant to discussions with the relevant representatives of the underwriters after taking into consideration the trading price of our equity shares on the Indian Stock Exchanges, and may not be indicative of the market price of our ADSs on the NYSE following the completion of the offering.
 We cannot assure you that you will be able to resell your ADSs following the completion of the offering.